girijeshhs/cafe-pl/PROJECT_REPORT.md

 ### 6.1 Strategy

 Testing covered the basics: CRUD paths for customers, products, and orders; validation for prices and phone numbers; and transaction safety during order creation.
 Data resets between runs kept tests repeatable.
+Edge cases included zero-quantity lines, duplicate products in the same order, and invalid phone formats.

 ### 6.2 Coverage and Tools

 JUnit handled unit checks, and manual runs verified end-to-end menu flows on macOS and Windows with the same Java/MySQL setup.
 Prepared statements were probed with bad inputs to confirm rejection.
+Basic timing checks ensured order creation stayed responsive on sample datasets (hundreds of products, dozens of orders).

 ### 6.3 Outcomes

 Core flows worked as expected after fixing input validation edge cases and a transaction rollback bug.
-Future work should add scripted regression suites and simple load checks once a GUI or API is added.
+A few manual usability notes were logged (clearer menu labels, confirmation prompts before deletes) and folded into the CLI text.
+Future work should add scripted regression suites, seed data factories, and simple load checks once a GUI or API is added.

 ---